02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 - Because the word ‘God’ is not included in this declaration, moral values are left as subjective – meaning they can be changed however it suits us.

-- Muslims understood this quickly, which is why the OIC met in Cairo in 2002 to create their own Declaration of Human Rights, while rejecting that of the UN – and with considerably different moral boundaries in some areas.
+- Muslims understood this quickly, which is why the OIC met in Cairo in 2002 to create their own Declaration of Human Rights (Called the Cairo Declaration), while rejecting that of the UN – with notable differences in some areas.

 Regarding morals – children and youth also need to understand why all morals come from religion.
 Our youth and children need to be taught this.